 Gain an insight into COVID-19 experiences from hospitals around the world, exit strategies as countries begin to lift restrictions, information on the World Health Organization’s response and key Brexit considerations.

-- NEW: European Commission held a webinar on COVID-19 and Intensive Care Medicine featuring two experts from the European Society of Intensive Care Medicine to provide clinicians with the most updated knowledge on intensive care management and ethics in the context of the COVID-19.
+- European Commission held a webinar on COVID-19 and Intensive Care Medicine featuring two experts from the European Society of Intensive Care Medicine to provide clinicians with the most updated knowledge on intensive care management and ethics in the context of the COVID-19.
+You can access the presentations here.

 - The European Commission Joint Research Centre's analysis of global risk mitigation shows how the COVID-19 outbreak took the world by surprise, and recommends a combination of measures to manage this kind of crisis in the future.